Project Objectives

 • The group collects evidence to apply for Plastic Free Community accreditation

 SAS have approved this objective for 2020 - 2023.
-We've formed our initial steering group, met twice in 2020, 2021, 2022 and three times in 2023 - mostly virtually.
-As mentioned above we're very fortunate to have two council representatives involved.
+We've formed our initial steering group, met twice in 2020, 2021, 2022 and three times in 2023 and 2024, As mentioned above we're very fortunate to have two council representatives involved.